bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/double-ended-iterator.md

 last // 1
 ```

-With double-ended iterators and `toReversed()` helpers, we may not need [reverse iterator](https://github.com/tc39/proposal-reverseIterator).
+With double-ended iterators and `toReversed()` helpers, we may not need [[reverse-iteration]].
 Even we still want reverse iterator as a separate protocol, we could also easily have a default implementation for it.

 ```js
 Iterator.prototype[Symbol.reverseIterator] = function () {